 Let’s have a look at applications of LM35:

 Applications of LM35

 These are some applications of LM35, let discuss them.

-- Its used for measuring temperature of a particular environment.
+- It’s used for measuring the temperature of a particular environment.

-- It provide thermal shutdown for a circuit or component used in specific project.
+- It provides thermal shutdown for a circuit or component used in a specific project.

 - It can be used for battery temperature measurement.
 It provides battery protection from overheating.

-- It can be used in HVAC applications as temperature measurement device.
+- It can be used in HVAC applications as a temperature measurement device.